-The Woodham Walter Village Design Statement endeavours to give a detailed description of the existing character and main features of design in the Village together with guidelines for how these should be respected in any new development.
-The aim is to avoid inappropriate development throughout the entire Parish, not just the central core.
-The Village Design Statement is wholly compiled from, and embodies villagers' views gained from a comprehensive questionnaire circulated to every household during 2014 for which the very significant return was in excess of 75%.
+The Woodham Walter Village Statement endeavours to offer a detailed description of the existing character and main features of design in the Village, together with guidelines for how these should be respected in any development.
+The aim is to deter inappropriate development throughout the entire Parish, not just the central core.